rramiachraf/static/README.md

 - post.tmpl
 - style.css

-`.tmpl` files are golang templates, you might need to take a look at the `default_theme` to get a good understanding.
+`.tmpl` files are golang templates, you might need to take a look at the `classic` theme to get a good understanding.